Level dynamics and avoided level crossings in driven disordered quantum dots: Conclusions

 \section{Conclusions}

-In this work we investigated the statistical properties of the dynamics of energy levels of disordered two-dimensional quantum dot models defined in~Eqs. \eqref{eq:onsite} and \eqref{eq:pot} and compared them to those of Random Matrix Theory.
-In the on-site~\eqref{eq:onsite} model, the same quench protocol was applied as in RMT, but with randomness only involved in the on-site energies with nearest neighbor hoppings, while in the potential model~\eqref{eq:pot} with fixed on-site random energies and hopping terms the motion of the energy levels was generated by a parabolic potential compressed (decompressed) in the $x\,(y)$ direction.
-First we considered the statistics of the distance, velocity and curvature of energy levels, as being relevant for analyzing chaotic nature in classical counterpart systems and determining responses of disordered nanosystems to external time-dependent perturbations.
-As for the level spacing distribution we found remarkable agreement between the two models and the RMT results for all the three ensembles (GOE, GUE, GSE) and discussed also the additional localization effects induced by the confining potential.
-Next we verified within the regime of parameters where RMT-like states exist that the distributions of level velocity and level curvature follow up to high precision the RMT analytical curves and studied in detail their typical magnitudes as a function of the disorder strength and system size.
+In this work we first investigated the statistical properties of the dynamics of energy levels of disordered two-dimensional quantum dot models defined in~Eqs. \eqref{eq:onsite} and \eqref{eq:pot}.
+In the on-site model~\eqref{eq:onsite}, the same quench protocol was applied as in RMT, but with randomness only involved in the on-site energies with nearest neighbor hoppings, while in the potential model~\eqref{eq:pot} with fixed on-site random energies and hopping terms the motion of the energy levels was generated by a parabolic potential compressed (decompressed) in the $x\,(y)$ direction.
+First we considered the effect of the potential on the localization properties and the statistics of the velocity and curvature of energy levels.
+The localization effects, induced by the confining potential were captured by the average level spacing ratio.
+Next we determined how the variance of the level velocity and the curvature unit scaled with the system size and disorder strength and determined their statistics in the strongly localized regimes.
+Moreover, we also provided numerical results on the threshold values in the two models below which their statistics is described by the RMT prediction up to a fixed precision.